 - Do not put baby in bed with a bottle of juice or milk.

-- Move baby from bottle to cup.
+- Move baby from bottle to cup at age one.

 - Limit juice and milk intake.
 Have those at regular meal and snack times and offer water between meals.

 - Do not have night feedings.